-'Catchment to Coast': terrestrial influences on coastal systems – natural vs. anthropogenic factors
+1. 'Catchment to Coast': terrestrial influences on coastal systems – natural vs. anthropogenic factors

 The delicate ecological balance of either single tropical coastal ecosystems or associations of several of them can be disturbed by a number of indirect and direct effects of human interventions.
 River inputs of land-derived substances can on the one hand nourish, but on the other hand also threaten coastal ecosystems.
 The most significant processes with respect to human activities are deforestation, agri- and aquaculture, fertilizer and pesticide use, urban and industrial waste discharge, canalization and damming.

-Interaction of biota with the abiotic environment in tropical coastal ecosystems
+2. Interaction of biota with the abiotic environment in tropical coastal ecosystems

 A major impact of natural processes and human activities is to alter the internal dynamics of coastal ecosystems affecting the cycling of elements.
 Changes in the physical environment may affect biogeochemical fluxes and their composition in estuaries, mangrove forests, seagrass meadows, coral reefs and coastal seas.
 This entails changes in the distribution, abundance and wellbeing of flora and fauna which, in turn, affect the biogeochemical cycling of elements.

-'Blue Carbon' storage
+3. 'Blue Carbon' storage

 In times of everincreasing atmospheric CO2 concentrations and global warming it is of utmost importance to identify and quantify natural carbon sinks and to understand the underlying production, transport and transformation processes.
 Studies in recent years have highlighted the important role of vegetated coastal habitats in the intertidal zone as highly efficient natural carbon sinks.
 Mostly found along tropical coasts mangrove forests, seagrass meadows and saltmarshes store more carbon per unit area and time than most other ecosystems on earth, in particular in their sediments.
 We investigate the sources, amount and composition of organic matter and quantify carbon sequestration in these ecosystems.

-Reconstruction of past ecosystem response to environmental change
+4. Reconstruction of past ecosystem response to environmental change

-The knowledge on past variations can then be used in combination with instrumental records which oftenly date back only a couple of decades to model or predict future changes of, for example, climate and ecosystems.
+The knowledge on past variations can then be used in combination with instrumental records which often date back only a couple of decades to model or predict future changes of, for example, climate and ecosystems.
 We investigate the history of environmental conditions and ecosystem response during times with and without human influence by the use of high-resolution archives in order to distinguish between natural and anthropogenic causes of change.